justinmeiners/justinmeiners.github.io/mesh-adjacency-trick/README.md

 ## Analysis

-It's easy to implement, but what else are we losing?
+It's easy to implement, but what are we missing?
-Let's summarize some of it's characteristics:
+Let's summarize some of it's limitations:

-- The additional reverse index uses 2x the memory as the index buffer.
-  It is very convenient because it can be constructed alongside an indexed triangle mesh with no other modifications.

-- Construction is very fast because sorting is fast.
-  Creating a complex linked structure will almost certainly be slower, and require an intermediate hash map step.

-- Works for all meshes and triangle soups.
-No restriction to manifolds.

-- Looking up a face for a vertex is `O(log(n))` time.
-  Note that this is still fast (16 steps for 64k elements), but not constant.

 - It's a little cumbersome to write some operations.